freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 - Press under the seam allowance on the long edge of the waistband that is not faced.
 - Attach the faced side of the waistband, *good sides together* to the skirt.
 There will be some overhang, the side you wish not to overlap should be overhang by your seam allowance.
 The side intended to overlap will have a greater overhang.
 Trim seam.
 - Press the waistband and seam allowance up and away from the skirt.
+- If inserting a zipper now is the time to do so, attach the zipper from the fold line down.
+Then follow the rest of the instructions ommiting overhangs and other closures.
+You will need to attach the lining to the zipper at this point if you have not treated the lining and skirt as one at the opening.
 - Press the waistband *good sides together* along fold-line.
 - Sew the overhangs with your seam allowance.
 - Turn the waistband out and to the inside, Press.